-- Except for applications filed by the City or otherwise authorized by the City Council, City Planning is instructed not to accept -NCOD applications unless the application meets all the following: - i.
-Is requesting that either at least a minimum of 15 contiguous acres be zoned -NCOD or that an existing -NCOD be extended.
-If allowed in the underlying zoning district, all uses in the civic use category shall be excluded when determining the minimum 15 acre requirement; however, such civic uses may be used in determining contiguity of the area. - ii.
-Is signed by a majority of the property owners within the area proposed to be rezoned -NCOD. - iii.
+- a.
+Except for applications filed by the City, City Planning is instructed not to accept -NCOD applications unless the application meets all the following: - Is requesting that either at least a minimum of 15 contiguous acres be zoned -NCOD or that an existing -NCOD be extended.
+If allowed in the underlying zoning district, all uses in the civic use category shall be excluded when determining the minimum 15-acre requirement; however, such civic uses may be used in determining contiguity of the area. - ii.
+Is signed by all of the property owners within the area proposed to be rezoned -NCOD. - iii.
 Is applied to an area where at least 75% of the lots are developed. - iv.
-It is located in an area in which the City Council has adopted into Sec.
-5.4.3.F. specific neighborhood built environmental characteristics and regulations. - Within four years following the City Council adoption of specific neighborhood built environmental characteristics and regulations, City Planning may accept an application rezone property to a -NCOD. - c.
-Following the City's official acceptance of an application to rezone property to a -NCOD in accordance with Sec.
-5.4.3., no construction permit shall be issued or subdivision or recombination be approved by the City during the pendency of the application to amend the Official Zoning Map unless the proposed construction or the proposed subdivision or recombination meets all of the provisions of the existing zoning district and also the adopted neighborhood built environmental characteristics and regulations contained in Sec.
-5.4.3.F. for the proposed -NCOD.
+Is located in an area in which the City Council has adopted into Sec.
+5.4.3.F. specific neighborhood built environmental characteristics and regulations.

-d.
+- b.
+Within four years following the City Council adoption of specific neighborhood built environmental characteristics and regulations, City Planning may accept an application rezone property to a -NCOD. - c.
 If the City Council accepts a rezoning petition to apply a -NCOD, staff shall provide direct mailed notice to all property owners in the proposed overlay district.
 Additional mailed notice shall be provided in accordance with Sec.
 10.2.1.C.1.